-This website provides year-to-year compatible map series showing the evolution of racial geography in 63 major American cities (complete list of MSA is available here).
+This website provides year-to-year compatible map series showing the evolution of racial geography in 63 major American cities (a complete list of MSA is available here).
 Each series starts from the earliest year for which racial data (at the census tract level) is available for a given city (no later than 1950) and continues until 2010.
-The earliest series starts in 1910.
+The earliest series started in 1910.
 Census classification of race/ethnicity has changed over the 1910-2010 period.
-Our goal is to use a single classification over this entire period, however, this proved to be impossible.
-Thus, we use two sets of the racial classification, one for years 1910-1970 that uses 3 racial categories (White, Blacks, Asians (including also American Indians)) and another for years 1980-2010 that uses 5 racial categories (Non-Hispanic Whites, Non-Hispanic Blacks, Non-Hispanic Asians (including also American Indians), Non-Hispanic Others, and Hispanic/Latino origin population).
+Our goal is to use a single classification over this entire period.
+However, this proved to be impossible.
+Thus, we use two sets of racial classification.
+The classification for years 1910-1970 uses three racial categories (White, Blacks, Asians (including also American Indians)).
+The classification for years 1980-2010 uses five racial categories (Non-Hispanic Whites, Non-Hispanic Blacks, Non-Hispanic Asians (including American Indians), Non-Hispanic Others, and Hispanic/Latino origin population).

-To show how race composition change in US major cities we use a diversity/dominant type map, because it presents the most information in a single map.
+To show how race composition changes in US major cities, we use a diversity/dominant type map because it presents the most information in a single map.
 Comparing the maps between years, viewers have to keep in mind two main changes in the race categorizations:

 - Hispanic origin population until 1970 was included in the White category and since 1980 constitute as a separate category;

 - Data for 1940 distinguish only between White and Non-White population; we assign Non-White population to Black; in some cases, it leads to depicting Asian population incorrectly (i.e., Chinatown in San Francisco in 1940 will be incorrectly depicted as Black dominated area).